broadinstitute/gatk/README.md

 * **Try to keep datafiles under 100kb in size.**

 * Hellbender is  BSD licensed.
 The license is in the top level LICENSE.TXT file.
 Do not add any additional license text or accept files with a license included in them.

-* Hellbender is written in Java 8.
-Enjoy the new features in particular streams, lambdas, methods in interfaces.

 * Untested code is considered **non-existent** and thus is subject to removal at any time (exception is main methods, or super corner conditions, or `toString()` code).